“A great advocate with a fierce intellect”

-Justine is recognised as a leading junior in environmental, energy, planning and related areas of public and commercial law.
-She has been involved in some of the biggest and most complex environmental litigation in the UK including international group actions for environmental torts and high profile public law challenges.
+Chambers & Partners has named Justine in the Chambers 100, a list of the top 100 juniors practising at the Bar across all practice areas.
 Her reputation means she regularly works with silks from other leading chambers including 20 Essex Street, Matrix Chambers and 11 Kings Bench Walk.
 Her clients include major utilities and leading industrial companies, Government departments, local authorities, NGO’s and individuals.

 Planning Environment and Property

 Public Law Challenges

 Justine regularly appears as an advocate in the Administrative Court and Court of Appeal.
 She acts for both Claimants and Defendants.
 Her clients include companies, public authorities, environmental groups and individuals.
 Her experience includes: